vudoan1708-cyber/storybook-interaction-2-test/README.md

 <br /><sup></sup>

 ## Extension Settings
+Storybook version 6+, any major version bump from version 6 will not work with this addon.
 Add this to the `main.js` addons array and it should work straight away.

 ## Known Issues